Soil Biota in Orchards

 The soil is alive.
-In just one acre of agricultural soil there can be 5,000 pounds of bacteria and fungi, 800 pounds of arthropods, 300 pounds of protozoa and 100 pounds of nematodes (Kounang, Pimentel, and Kounang 1998).
+In just one acre of agricultural soil there can be 5,000 pounds of bacteria and fungi, 800 pounds of arthropods, 300 pounds of protozoa, and 100 pounds of nematodes (Kounang and Pimentel 1998).
 These organisms provide many ecosystem services that are essential for the healthy growth of your trees.
-For example, soil biota suppress pests; mineralize, scavenge and cycle nutrients; and decompose plant and animal material, all ecosystem services which benefit orchard productivity.
+For example, soil biota suppress pests; mineralize, scavenge, and cycle nutrients; and decompose plant and animal material, all ecosystem services which benefit orchard productivity.

 Bacteria are the smallest but most numerous organisms in soil.
 Bacteria are tiny, one-celled organisms, generally 4/100,000th of an inch wide (1 µm) and somewhat longer in length.
 What bacteria lack in size, they make up in numbers.
 A teaspoon of productive soil generally contains between 100 million and one billion bacteria.
 That is as much mass as two cows per acre.

 Bacteria fall into four main groups.
 Most are decomposers that consume things like root exudates and litter and help to break them down.
 As they consume nutrients moving into soil they hold them in their bodies and help “immobilize” nutrients like nitrogen so that they do not go out of the root zone.
-Another group of bacteria is called mutualists because they work with plants or other organisms in partnerships, such as those in plant roots that fix nitrogen.
-Others are plant pathogens and the last group is called lithotrophs and they use inorganic materials (such as sulfur and nitrogen) for their energy source instead of carbon.
+Another group of bacteria are called mutualists because they work with plants or other organisms in partnerships, such as those in plant roots that fix nitrogen.
+Other mutualists are plant pathogens.
+The last group are called lithotrophs, and they use inorganic materials (such as sulfur and nitrogen) for their energy source, instead of carbon.
 These play an important role in nutrient cycling.

 Microbial Antagonism: Some bacteria excrete antibiotics.
 High populations of these bacteria in the root zone can help reduce infection by pathogens.
-Antibiotics are common among Streptomyces, and numerous strains of MicromonesporaandNocardiaare also active.
+Antibiotics are common among Streptomyces and are also common among numerous strains of Micromonespora and Nocardia.

 Examples of ecosystem services provided by fungi:

 Nutrient scavenging: One important group of fungi are called mycorrhizae.
-In particular are vesicular arbuscular mycorrhizae (a type of mycorrhizae where the fungi penetrate the cortical cells of the roots).
-They form a relationship with plant roots where the plant gives the fungi food (carbon) and the mycorrhizae scavenge for phosphorus, nitrogen, micronutrients and water.
+In particular vesicular arbuscular mycorrhizae (a type of mycorrhizae where the fungi penetrate the cortical cells of the roots) are important.
+They form a relationship with plant roots where the plant gives the fungi food (carbon), and the mycorrhizae scavenge for phosphorus, nitrogen, micronutrients, and water.
 Hyphae are much thinner than roots and can reach areas the roots cannot.
-Mycorrhizae in orchards are not well studied but may be important in phosphorus limited soils (note phosphorus limitation is not common in Washington orchards).
-In one study Gąstoł, Domagała-Świątkiewicz, and Bijak (2016)found apple plants with arbuscular mycorrhizal associations had higher nitrogen, potassium, phosphorus and boron in shoots and nitrogen, sulfur, copper and iron in roots than plants without.
+Mycorrhizae in orchards are not well studied but may be important in phosphorus-limited soils (note: phosphorus limitation is not common in Washington orchards).
+In one study, Gąstoł et al. (2016) found apple plants with arbuscular mycorrhizal associations had higher nitrogen, potassium, phosphorus, and boron in shoots and nitrogen, sulfur, copper, and iron in roots than plants without.

-Pest suppression: Orchard soils higher in Trichoderma fungi (as well as Streptomyces and Pseudomonasbacteria) have been found to be more suppressive to the pathogens involved in replant disease than soils with lower levels of beneficials (Weerakoon et al. 2012).
-Abundant vesicular arbuscular mycorrhizae have also been found to successfully increase resistance to soil borne disease resulting in more shoot growth in one study in an apple replant situation (Taube-Baab and Baltrushat 1993).
+Pest suppression: Orchard soils higher in Trichoderma fungi (as well as Streptomyces and Pseudomonas bacteria) have been found to be more suppressive to the pathogens involved in replant disease than soils with lower levels of beneficial fungi (Weerakoon et al. 2012).
+Abundant vesicular arbuscular mycorrhizae have also been found to successfully increase resistance to soil borne disease, resulting in more shoot growth in replant situations (Taube-Baab and Baltrushat 1993).

-Decomposition: Fungi are particularly good at breaking down complex substrates such as wood because they exude compounds such as ligninasethat chemically break down cell walls.
+Decomposition: Fungi are particularly good at breaking down complex substrates, such as wood, because they exude compounds, like ligninase, that chemically break down cell walls.

-Nutrient cycling: Protozoa are important nutrient cyclers providing nitrogen in plant available forms as they consume bacteria in the soil (Griffith 1994).
-Protozoa have also been shown to enhance plant growth through mechanisms not related to nutrients such as stimulation of plant hormones (Bonkowski 2000, 2001).
-In one study of orchard soils in British Columbia, Canada protozoa numbered between 72 and 270 thousand per gram of soil (Forge 2003).
+Nutrient cycling: Protozoa are important nutrient cyclers, providing nitrogen in plant-available forms as they consume bacteria in the soil (Griffith 1994).
+Protozoa have also been shown to enhance plant growth through mechanisms not related to nutrients, such as stimulation of plant hormones (Birkhoffer et al. 2008).
+In one study of orchard soils in British Columbia, Canada, protozoa numbered between 72 and 270 thousand per gram of soil (Forge et al. 2003).
 Numbers were higher in treatments with large carbon inputs.

-Nematodes are non-segmented cylindrical round worms.
-Nematodes are one of the most numerous organisms in the world, often exceeding millions per square meter.
-While nematodes inhabit a wide range of environments including marine and freshwater, in agricultural systems we are most interested in the microscopic nematodes which inhabit the water films in soil.
-Fungal feeding and bacterial feeding, predatory and omnivorous nematodes provide a number of services including nitrogen mineralization and plant pathogen suppression.
-In a current study in Washington, orchard soils averaged 800 million nematodes per acre in the top six inches (DuPont and Kalcsits, unpublished)1.
+Nematodes are non-segmented, cylindrical round worms.
+Nematodes are one of the most numerous organisms in the world, often exceeding millions per square meter of sol.
+While nematodes inhabit a wide range of environments, including marine and freshwater, in agricultural systems we are most interested in the microscopic nematodes which inhabit the water films in soil.
+Fungal feeding and bacterial feeding, predatory, and omnivorous nematodes provide a number of services including nitrogen mineralization and plant pathogen suppression.
+In an on-going study in Washington State, orchard soils average 800 million nematodes per acre in the top six inches.
+(Average of 79 nematodes per 100 grams of dry soil from apple orchards, including bacterial feeding, fungal feeding, plant parasitic, predacious, and omnivorous nematodes.
+Assuming 2,000,000 pounds [1,000 tons] of soil in the top six inches of an acre) (DuPont and Kalcsits, unpublished data).

 Soil microarthropods are abundant small invertebrates that live in the soil and litter layer.
 Typical microarthropods include mites, springtails, pseudoscorpions, and insect larvae.
 These microarthropods can be important in controlling the rate of litter decomposition and altering nutrient cycling.
-In a current study mites and collembolans counted in the top four inches of orchard soil ranged from 0 to 25,000 per meter square (DuPont and Kalcsits, unpublished).
+In an on-going study, mites and collembolans counted in the top four inches of orchard soil ranged from zero to 25,000 per meter square (DuPont and Kalcsits, n.d.).

 Fungal Feeding and Predator Mites

-N mineralization: Mesofauna feeding on microbes excrete nitrogen-rich waste contributing up to 30% of mineralized N (Deruiter et al. 1993; Griffiths 1994), and increasing plant uptake up to 50% (Laakso, Setala, and Palojarvi 2000).
+N mineralization: Mesofauna feeding on microbes excrete nitrogen-rich waste contributing up to 30% of mineralized N (Deruiter et al. 1993; Griffiths 1994), and increasing plant uptake up to 50% (Laakso et al. 2000).

 Pest suppression: Predation by Mesostigmata and other predacious mites can help keep pests in check.